Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 Therefore, the data is organized by relatively deterministic timestamps, and may, compared to random sample data, contain additional information that we can extract.

 Let's import some libraries.
 First, we will need the [statsmodels](http://statsmodels.sourceforge.net/stable/) library, which has many statistical modeling functions, including time series.
-For R afficionados who had to move to Python, `statsmodels` will definitely look more familiar since it supports model definitions like 'Wage ~ Age + Education'.
+For R aficionados who had to move to Python, `statsmodels` will definitely look more familiar since it supports model definitions like 'Wage ~ Age + Education'.

 ```{code-cell} ipython3